Stylback/stylback.se/dev/README.md

 fi
 ```

+The overall logic is as thus:
+1. Check that the source directory (`$INPUT_PATH`) is provided and exists.
+2. Check if the destination directory (`$OUTPUT_PATH`) exists and create it if it doesn't.
+3. For each file in the source directory, check if the file extension matches any of the pre-defined options and "reduce" them if they do.

+We use parameter expansion to reference the file in different capacities; with full path (`/home/user/Pictures/foo.jpg`), without path (`foo.jpg`) or basename only (`foo`).
+We always encapsulate paths and filenames with double quotes (`""`) in case are [whitespace characters](https://en.wikipedia.org/wiki/Whitespace_character) in them.

+Images are reduced by using the `convert` command from ImageMagick.
+Image resolution will be re-scaled to a 777600 pixel area (1080x720), the exact dimensions of which will depend on the aspect ratio of the image.
+We use the `-strip` option to remove metadata and `-auto-orient` to maintain rotation after the fact.

+Videos are reduced by using the `HandBrakeCLI` command.
+The [`.webm`](https://en.wikipedia.org/wiki/WebM) is designed to be used as a container for HTML video and is perfect for our usecase.
+With the exception of `AV1` (hardware acceleration support for `AV1` is still lacking), `VP9/Opus` exhibits the most efficient compression supported by the `.webm` container.
+We specify the `--two-pass` option to increase the video quality at no extra storage cost.

 > If you're interested and want to learn more, have a look at the official documentation for [ImageMagick](https://www.imagemagick.org/script/convert.php), [HandbrakeCLI](https://handbrake.fr/docs/en/latest/cli/command-line-reference.html) and [Parameter Expansion](https://www.gnu.org/software/bash/manual/html_node/Shell-Parameter-Expansion.html).